 This program qualifies an LPN to take the NCLEX-RN and become an RN.
-This program may be available partially online and can lead to an Associate of Science, Associate of Applied Science or Associate Degree Nursing.
+This program may be available partially online and can lead to an Associate of Science, Associate of Applied Science or Associate Degree in Nursing.
 The advanced track consists of one semester or summer term of study that's just for LPNs.
 These individuals then join non-LPN students for the next two semesters, and the cohort graduates together at the end of that year.
-Nursing classes traditionally cover:

 LPN to RN Bachelor's Degree

 Although a Bachelor of Science in Nursing typically takes four years to achieve, LPNs who would like to qualify for the NCLEX-RN can earn this degree in about half the time.
 The curriculum includes general education classes as well as coursework in management and administration, which can help a nurse advance his or her career.
 A bachelor's degree is commonly the minimum requirement to pursue work in administrative positions.
-Regardless of previously held licensure or experience in the field, prospective students need to meet all general admissions requirements for the college or university.
 Bachelor's degree students are required to complete a clinical practicum.
-Courses could include: